Prospera Properties

 If the pet causes damage beyond normal wear and tear, you can deduct repair costs from the last month's rent deposit (or pursue the tenant through Small Claims Court if costs exceed the deposit).

-Do a thorough move-in inspection with photos, and repeat it at move-out.
+Do a thorough move-in and move-out inspection with photos, and repeat it at move-out.
 The contrast between the two is what establishes that the damage happened during the tenancy.

 3. Ask About Pets During Screening — and Factor It In